TesterTi/LIDCToolbox/README.md

 This toolbox accompanies the following paper:

-T. Lampert, A. Stumpf, and P. Gancarski, 'An Empirical Study of Expert Agreement and Ground Truth Estimation', (submitted).
+T. Lampert, A. Stumpf, and P. Gancarski, 'An Empirical Study of Expert Agreement and Ground Truth Estimation', IEEE Transactions on Image Processing 25 (6): 2557–2572, 2016.

 I kindly request you to cite the paper if you use this toolbox for research purposes.